mlai-bonn/SeminarDeepLearning/s02_SGD.md

 ### §2.
 Subgradients

 In this chapter we generalize Gradient Descent to non-differentiable functions.
+TESTTESTE

 **Recall:** If $f:S\rightarrow \mathbb{R}$ is convex then for any point $w \in S$ if $f$ is differentiable in $w$ then